 The CEC’s End of Life program aims to provide clinicians with the support and tools to ensure safe, quality end of life care for patients in NSW public health organisations.

 Working with clinicians and consumers, tools dealing with end of life care have been developed for generalist medical and nursing staff.
-The tools were developed through review of current literature alongside best practice.
+The ‘Last Days of life’ Toolkit was developed through review of current literature alongside best practice.
 Consultation is underway until 27 March.

 The Ministry is conducting consultation on the draft template until the end of April.